-These General Terms and Conditions for Hiring Vessels of HISWA Association (Dutch Association of Proprietors in the Water Sports Industry) have been drawn up in consultation with the Consumers’ Association and the ANWB under the Self-Regulation Coordination Group of the Sociaal-Economische Raad (Social Economic Council).
-Deposited at the Court Registry in Amsterdam on 1 April 2011 under number 41/2011.
+These General Terms and Conditions for Hiring Vessels of HISWA Association (Dutch Association of Proprietors in the Water Sports Industry) have been drawn up in consultation with the Consumers’ Association and the ANWB under the Self-Regulation Coordination Group of the Social Economic Council [SER].
+The Terms and Conditions apply exclusively to members of HISWA Association.
+HISWA Association will take action against any misuse.
+The Terms and Conditions were filed at the office of the district court in Amsterdam on the 21st of June 2018 under number 66/2018.

 ARTICLE 1 – DEFINITIONS

 The following definitions are used in these Terms and Conditions:

 a.
 Entrepreneur: an individual or legal entity that, as a member of HISWA Association, enters into a contract with a consumer to make a vessel in return for payment of a hire charge.

 b.
 Consumer: an individual, not acting in the exercise of his profession or business but in a personal capacity, who enters into a contract with an entrepreneur for the use of a vessel in return for payment of a hire charge.

 c.
 Parties: the entrepreneur and the consumer, as described in a. and b.

 d.
 Vessel: an object that is constructed to remain in water and to move in it, including the equipment and inventory that form part of it.
 In these Terms and Conditions the vessel is explicitly one that is intended for sports or leisure activities.

 e.
 Open sailing boat and motor boat: vessel without cabin accommodation.

 f.
 Hire contract: a contract under which the entrepreneur undertakes to give the consumer the use of a vessel without crew in return for payment.